 Nebraska set a school record with 215 walks in 2013, while ranking second in home runs (58) and extra-base hits (136), third in RBIs (290), doubles (77), runs (318), total bases (732), hit-by-pitches (45) and slugging percentage (.440) and fourth in hits (470) and on-base percentage (.380).

-With three of the top four marks in school history, increased home run production has been a big story during Miller's tenure as Husker hitting coach.
-A school-record 10 players homered during the 2009 season, as no more than nine players had ever homered in one season prior to Miller's arrival.
+With four of the top five marks in school history, increased home run production has been a big story during Miller's tenure as Husker hitting coach.
+A school-record 10 players homered during the 2009 season.
 Julie Brechtel and Heidi Foland led the team with six home runs each after neither recorded a home run in their freshman seasons.
 Overall, seven of Nebraska's nine returning hitters (excluding slappers) recorded career-high home run totals in Miller's first year and either matched or exceeded their career totals entering the year, including three seniors.
 That was again the case in 2010, as eight Huskers homered on the season and each player either matched or exceeded her career high.
 Foland produced 13 home runs, the highest total by a Husker in 10 seasons.

 In 2011, freshman twins Tatum and Taylor Edwards combined for 32 home runs, the second-highest total by any two players in school history.
 Both players surpassed the previous Husker freshman home run record of 13, as Tatum hit 14 homers and Taylor slugged 18 home runs, the second-highest overall total in school history.
 The duo - who combined for four All-America honors in their careers - combined for 25 home runs in 2013.
 Brooke Thomason added nine home runs in 2013, becoming the first player in school history to hit at least seven home runs all four seasons of her career.
 Thomason also became the first Husker ever to produce four 30-RBI seasons.
 Thomason set records for the most RBIs by a Husker junior and senior, while Taylor Edwards broke Thomason's junior RBI record in 2013.

 The Huskers have also shown great discipline at the plate under Miller, posting six of the top eight single-season on-base percentages in school history, including the top two.
 NU drew 181 walks in only 53 games in 2009 to average a then-school-record 3.4 walks per game.
 Nebraska had three players draw at least 25 walks in 2009, tying for the highest mark in school history.
-Combined with 48 hit batters, NU finished with a .376 on-base percentage in 2009, the fifth-highest mark in school history.
-In 2010, the Huskers drew 159 walks and added 60 hit-by-pitches to post a .358 on-base percentage that ranked sixth in school history.
-In 2011, Nebraska posted a school-record .391 on-base percentage, nine points better than the previous record.
+Combined with 48 hit batters, NU finished with a .376 on-base percentage in 2009, then the fifth-highest mark in school history.
+In 2010, the Huskers drew 159 walks and added 60 hit-by-pitches to post a .358 on-base percentage that ranked sixth in school history at the time.
+In 2011, Nebraska posted a then-school-record .391 on-base percentage, nine points better than the previous record.
 The Huskers nearly matched that mark in 2012, drawing a then-school-record 204 walks to post a .389 on-base percentage.
-In 2013, Nebraska drew a school-record 215 walks while reaching base at a .380 clip, the fourth-best mark in school history.
+In 2013, Nebraska drew a then-school-record 215 walks while reaching base at a .380 clip, the fourth-best mark in school history.
 NU worked 199 walks in 2014 - and finished with the third-best on-base percentage (.388) at the time.
 In 2015, Nebraska posted a .400 on-base percentage for the first time in school history (.431), smashing the previous record by 40 points.
 The Huskers dsrew a school-record 217 walks in 2015 and were hit by 52 pitches, the second-highest total in Husker history.

-Individually, Miller has guided 16 Huskers to a total of 23 all-conference honors in only six seasons.
+Individually, Miller has guided 18 Husker hitters to a total of 27 all-conference honors in only seven seasons.
 Three Husker seniors earned all-conference accolades in 2009 and three underclassmen, including one freshman, took home All-Big 12 honors in 2010.
 Brechtel, Ashley Guile and Thomason each earned NFCA All-Midwest Region accolades in 2010 after no Husker hitter had made the all-region team the previous three seasons.
 In 2011, the Edwards twins each earned All-Big 12 honors, while Taylor was a first-team all-region pick and a third-team All-American.
 Taylor was also one of 25 finalists for the USA Softball Player-of-the-Year award.
 In 2012, Gabby Banda, Courtney Breault, Tatum Edwards and Thomason each earned All-Big Ten accolades.
 Both Edwards twins were unanimous first-team All-Big Ten selections in 2013, while Breault repeated as a second-team selection.
 A pair of underclassmen - Alicia Armstrong and Jordan Bettiol - also garnered second-team All-Big Ten recognition in 2013.
-In 2014, the Edwards twins repeated as first-team selections, while Armstrong was a second-team pick for the second year in a row.
+In 2014, the Edwards twins repeated as first-team selections, while Armstrong was a repeat second-team pick.
 Hailey Decker was also a first-team selection and freshman MJ Knighten earned a spot on the second team.
 Knighten was one of six unanimous first-team All-Big Ten selections in 2015, while Kiki Stokes and Steph Pasquale were also named to the first team.
 All three of those hitters - along with Cassie McClure - were also first-team all-region honorees.

 On the conference level, Colorado State established a total of 44 MWC offensive records while Miller was at the school.
 Additionally, the Rams led the league in doubles three times, batting average and slugging percentage twice and hits and total bases once.

-Nationally, CSU featured one of the nation’s most powerful offensive attacks in Miller's final three seasons.
-Colorado State was the only team in the country to rank in the top 20 nationally in home runs per game, doubles per game and slugging percentage each of the last three years.
+Nationally, CSU featured one of the country's most powerful offensive attacks in Miller's final three seasons.
+Colorado State was the only team in the country to rank in the top 20 nationally in home runs per game, doubles per game and slugging percentage every year from 2006 to 2008.
 The Rams also ranked in the top 20 nationally in average three times in her last four seasons, including a pair of top-five finishes.